 Because you know that your heart rate can go slower than 60they can go faster than 100, so what controls that process?

 Nerves control it to the greatest degree.

-sorry, number X which is the vagus nerve.
+So here you have cranial nerve number IX, sorry, number X which is the Vagus nerve.

 Where does that come from?